soysushi/inventory_barcode/README.md

 # inventory-management
-This is a inventory management system
+This is a inventory management system that is no longer being used.
+Able to convert user inputs into a unique label, barcode and qr code

 # How to Setup
 1. Clone Project